 Erected 2006 by Michigan Historical Commission - Michigan Historical Center.
 (Marker Number L2184.)

 Location.
 43° 21.782′ N, 86° 24.453′ W. Marker is in Whitehall, Michigan, in Muskegon County.
-Marker is on South Shore Drive 0.3 miles east of North Scenic Drive, on the left Touch for map.
+Marker is on South Shore Drive 0.3 miles east of North Scenic Drive, on the left when traveling east.
 Marker is located beside the White Lake Yacht Club main entrance gate.
+Touch for map.
 Marker is at or near this postal address: 6748 South Shore Drive, Whitehall MI 49461, United States of America.
+Touch for directions.

 Also see . . .
 White Lake Yacht CLub History.
 (This link also presents many interesting historic photos.)
-Possible locations for the new club included Long Point, Birch Brook, and two sites at Sylvan, this divided the group and George Mason came to the rescue by offering the present site.
-Starting in October 1905 Fred McGuire spent countless hours organizing the committees to raise funds and decide on the site for the Club.
-May 28, 1906 saw a lease finally signed with George Mason for 69 years at a $1.00 per year.
-With an option to purchase for $1000.00 during (Submitted on July 3, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+Possible locations for the new club included Long Point, Birch (Submitted on July 3, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on July 5, 2018.
-This page originally submitted on July 3, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 38 times since then.
+It was originally submitted on July 3, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 83 times since then and 18 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on July 3, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.